-- The Provider shall ensure that the necessary data, as detailed in this service specification, is populated on PharmOutcomes in a timely manner to enable the service to be monitored and for the purpose of post-delivery payment verification. - The Provider shall ensure any serious incidents are reported to Hampshire County Council in a timely manner, and within 24 hours. - Commissioners may undertake a visit to the Pharmacy to inspect the provision of the service and to ensure that the Pharmacy is meeting the service specification terms.
+- The Provider shall ensure that the necessary data, as detailed in this service specification, is populated on PharmOutcomes in a timely manner to enable the service to be monitored and for the purpose of post-delivery payment verification. - Commissioners may undertake a visit to the Pharmacy to inspect the provision of the service and to ensure that the Pharmacy is meeting the service specification terms.
 These may include 'mystery shopping' to check adherence to IPC and other measures in place to the risk to staff and patients.